rharendy/south-korea-trip/_markdown_files/11-rental-stuff.md

 ---
 layout: default
+title: Top Items and Services to Rent in Seoul
 ---
 When visiting Seoul, there are several items and services you can rent to enhance your travel experience.
 Here are some popular options: